dreasysnail/dreasysnail.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research scientist at [Facebook AI](https://ai.facebook.com/research/NLP/), primarily working on Natural Language Generation (NLG), Deep Generative Models (DGMs), Generative Pre-training and Text Representation learning.
+I am a Research scientist at [Meta AI](https://ai.facebook.com/research/NLP/), primarily working on efficient NLP models for language generation and QA.
+Before joining Meta, I was at [Microsoft Research NLP group] (https://www.microsoft.com/en-us/research/group/natural-language-processing/), working on text generation and pre-training.

 I received Ph.D. degree and M.S. degree (Statistical Science) from Duke University in 2018, advised by Professor [Lawrence Carin](http://people.ee.duke.edu/~lcarin/).
 Before that, I received B.Sc. degree in Physics from Nanjin University, Department for Intensive Instruction ([DII](http://dii.nju.edu.cn/kuangym/?lang=en)), Kuang Yaming Honors school in 2011.

 I have served as an Area Chair (or equivalent) for NeurIPS (2021), ACL (2021) and AAAI (2019-2021).
 I have served as one of the organization committee members in ACL (2020).
 I received NeurIPS top reviewer awards (2019).